Holiday inspiration currently loading...

 We can arrange train tickets from any UK mainline station as well transfers between the station and hotel.

-You can also choose to stay an extra night at the hotel and explore more of the local area for £68 per person per night (BB).
+You may also choose to stay an extra night at the hotel and explore more of the local area for £145 per person per night, including dinner, bed & breakfast, based on two sharing.

 All itineraries and room types are presented subject to availability at specific hotels.